-If you opt for a lump sum, you will need to decide if you want 25 or 50% of your future payments at retirement.
+If you opt for a lump sum, you must decide if you want 25 or 50% of your future payments at retirement.
 You may receive one lump sum or equal annual payments, one a year for up to four years.
 Monthly retired pay reverts to the full amount at full social security retirement age, which is usually 67 years old.

 The lump sum of 25 or 50% is discounted to the present value.
 Therefore a lifetime of equal, personal, monthly payments is usually worth more.

-The Blended Retirement System will be the new way of retirement when it comes to the military.
-While some are still grandfathered in, new recruits will automatically be enrolled in the BRS.
+The Blended Retirement System will be the new way of retirement for the military.
+While some are still grandfathered in, recruits will automatically be enrolled in the BRS.

 Additional Information Regarding Continuation Pay

 If interested in additional information about BRS and Continuation Pay, visit the following sites:

 - The Blended Retirement System (BRS) Continuation Pay Fact Sheet

 - IRS Contribution Limits Facts

 - Thrift Savings Plan (TSP): Everything You Need to Know